tobi-wan-kenobi/bumblebee-status/doc/HOWTO_MODULE.md

 - See below for how to actually write the module
 - Test (run `bumblebee-status` in the CLI)
 - Make sure your changes don't break anything: `./coverage.sh`
+- If you want to do me favour, run your module through `black -t py34` before submitting

 ## Pull requests
 The project **gladly** accepts PRs for bugfixes, new functionality, new